Digital Drama Workshops - First Meeting [CHT]

 During the week a trailer for the project was devised, recorded and edited.
 It will be shared soon.

 Check out the official Digital Drama Workshop Facebook Page here.

 'Ragaire' Project Festival [CHT]

 The Ragaire Festival was the culmination of the two year Key Action 2 'Ragaire' Project.
 Read more about the project on it's dedicated page.

 For a week in October 2021, ensembles from Crooked House, BeyondBuhne of Austria, On&Off Teatro of Spain and Kinitiras of Greece met in Ireland as part of the Ragaire Project.

-travelling and talking, staying up late trying to solve our own and the world’s problems, enjoying the company of others, all the while using performance to help us.
+staying up late trying to solve our own and the world’s problems, enjoying the company of others, all the while using performance to help us.

 The Ragaire project was spearheaded by Crooked House.
 It was an Erasmus+ funded long-term Key Action 2 project.
 Most noticeably, the Ragaire project was a Transnational Youth Initiative, or TYI.
 In other words, this means the project was primarily organised and led by its participants, with traditional facilitators and 'coaches' only providing assistance and advice.

 In the run up to the festival, each participating country consisted of an ensemble of experienced actors aged generally between 18-25.
 Each ensemble was tasked with producing a self-devised work which spoke of some social issue which the ensembles wishes to tackle or comment on.
 This is because the Ragaire project was about producing theatre which aims to promote or trigger social change and is tehrefore shown to policy makers or those who can influence change in society, such as politicians, local representatives, councillors etc.